algorand-devrel/demo-pool/README.md

 Run the demo `python demo.py`

 > Note: If it fails on the first time, you're probably on dev config and the asset balance lookups are weird for asset ids < 8, just try again

+## Thank You

+The equations for token operations were _heavily_ inspired by the fantastic [TinyMan docs](https://docs.tinyman.org/design-doc)